anhtqeth/gameinsight_app/README.md

 - Showing Games Information (Release Date, Platforms, Screenshots/ Videos News...)
 For almost any games with a combination of own database and result from API Services [Games Search](https://gameinsight.herokuapp.com/en/search?utf8=%E2%9C%93&name=Xenoblade+Chronicles)

 # Some Technical Notes
-- This web app retrieve data from API services and format it to save to a PostgreSQL database.
-Result is then formatted
+- This web app retrieve data from API services (RESTful API) and format it to save to a PostgreSQL database.
 - Redis is used to store seasonal data (Popular Games for a time period...) and is updated daily, weekly depend on the content types (Video Games News url & info are refreshed every 12 hours...)
+- A Scheduler was setup (Sidekiq) to occasionally fetch news from other sources.
+- It is also setup to be able to call to AWS Translation service for content Translation.
+- A Headless CMS was used (Contentful) is already setup for author to create their content on a CMS system.

 ### INSTALLATION